hpc/pavilion2/docs/tests/format.rst

    later items take precedence in conflicts.

    1. The general defaults.
+   2. The OS config.
-   2. The host config.
+   3. The host config.
-   3. The actual test config.
+   4. The actual test config.
-   4. Inheritance is resolved.
+   5. Inheritance is resolved.
-   5. Any mode configs in the order specified.
+   6. Any mode configs in the order specified.

 2. Tests are filtered down to only those requested.
 3. Command line overrides ('-c') are applied.